 This study evaluated the effectiveness of the Modified Early Obstetric Warning Score (MEOWS) in identifying women at risk of severe obstetric complications and adverse maternal-fetal outcomes.
 Out of 200 participants, 27% were categorized as triggered, suggesting that a significant proportion of term pregnant women admitted for delivery had underlying or developing complications.
 These findings align with prior research, such as Singh et al. (2016), which found a similar prevalence of MEOWS triggers among obstetric patients.

 One of the central findings was the high incidence of abnormal MEOWS parameters in the triggered group, particularly systolic blood pressure, pulse rate, and respiratory rate.
 These parameters are early indicators of hemodynamic instability, and their presence supports the role of MEOWS in preemptively flagging clinical deterioration.
-A significant number of women in the triggered group required admission to HDU or ICU, highlighting the score’s utility in guiding the escalation of care.
+A significant number of women (%) in the triggered group required admission to HDU or ICU, highlighting the score’s utility in guiding the escalation of care.
 In comparison, very few in the non-triggered group needed such interventions, reinforcing the tool's specificity.

 The MEOWS chart demonstrated excellent sensitivity (91%) and a high positive predictive value (95.9%) in this study, suggesting its reliability in identifying at-risk patients.
 However, the negative predictive value was relatively lower (61.1%), indicating that while MEOWS effectively identifies risk, it may occasionally miss subtle cases that later progress to complications.
 This limitation points to the need for MEOWS to be used in conjunction with clinical judgment rather than as a standalone diagnostic tool.

 Maternal complications such as postpartum hemorrhage, hypertensive crises, and sepsis were significantly higher in the triggered group.
-These outcomes are consistent with global patterns of maternal morbidity, where hypertensive disorders and hemorrhage remain leading causes of severe maternal outcomes.
+These outcomes are consistent with global patterns of maternal morbidity, where hypertensive disorders and hemorrhage remain the leading causes of severe maternal outcomes.
 Importantly, fetal outcomes were also adversely affected in the triggered group, including higher rates of low birth weight, NICU admissions, and low APGAR scores.
 These associations underscore the interconnectedness of maternal and fetal health and validate the use of MEOWS in improving both outcomes.

 The study also found that women with MEOWS scores ≥6 were more likely to require intensive care and had higher maternal morbidity and mortality, demonstrating that higher scores can predict not only the presence of complications but also their severity.
 This observation supports the inclusion of score thresholds in clinical protocols for triaging obstetric patients.